timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/graalvm.md

 ```

 **Disposability is the ninth of the original 12 factors**.
-A cloud-native **application’s processes** are disposable, which means they **can be started or stopped rapidly**.
+A cloud-native **application's processes** are disposable, which means they **can be started or stopped rapidly**.
 An application cannot scale, deploy, release, or recover rapidly if it cannot start rapidly and shut down gracefully.

 If we have a look at the application's logs, we can see how long it took until the application was started.
 Remember this number as a reference for later.
 ```terminal:execute